technusm1/kiwings/README.md

 Easy, right?

 ## Giving feedback
 Before you raise an issue, please make sure to search the **Issues** section properly to see if there isn't any issue already filed for the problem you're facing.
-The other thing to know here is that I'm a busy person.
-So, it may not be possible for me to attend to your concerns in a timely manner.
+Being a bit busy these days, it may not be possible for me to attend to your concerns in a timely manner.
 That said, your feedback is extremely valuable and appreciated.
+I may not be able to reply, but I do read in a timely manner.

 ## Credits
 - Kiwix team's `kiwix-tools`.
 Source code is available here: https://github.com/kiwix/kiwix-tools